tryptichon/Tool-IOStreams-for-CPP/README.md

 Work in progress and not well documented yet.

-This project was created in the Eclipse IDE (NEON).
+This project was created in the Eclipse IDE (NEON) under CentOS 7 / Fedora 24.